-Medicant – Causes pawn to focus on healing the party and removing status ailments.
-While this sounds like the ideal primary inclination for Mage pawns, having this set as their primary will cause them to spam heal the entire party even if a sliver of health is missing.
+Medicant – Causes pawns to focus on healing the party and removing status ailments.
+While this sounds like the ideal primary inclination for Mage pawns, having this set as their primary will cause them to spam heal the entire party even if a mere sliver of health is missing.
 It’s ideal to have this as their secondary inclination instead.

 Mitigator – Causes pawn to attack the weakest targets first.
 Ideal for damage dealing pawns, especially ones in the Ranger & Sorceror vocations.

-Challenger – Causes pawn to focus on long-range attackers like Rangers, Sorcerers and Mages.
+Challenger – Causes pawn to focus on long-range attackers like Rangers, Sorcerers, and Mages.
 Another ideal inclination for damage dealing pawns, especially those that attack from a distance themselves like Rangers or Sorcerers.

 Utilitarian – Causes pawn to support the party with spells and abilities that would cause them to have an advantage in battle.
 This, in my opinion, should be the primary inclination of any healing-based Mage pawn.
 With Utilitarian set as primary, your pawn will focus on buffing you with elemental boons and Spellscreen.
 If you have Medicant set as your primary, your pawn will rarely cast anything but Anodyne due to your party rarely having full health in combat.

 Guardian – Causes the pawn to protect the Arisen, first and foremost.
-While this sounds like the ideal inclination for almost any pawn, this is actually the absolute worst inclination in the game as it will cause your Pawn to do nothing until your Arisen is physically attacked.
-This is also the reason why so many pawns sit around doing nothing until the Arisen is attacked by enemies, because frequest use of the “Help!” and “Come!” command force this inclination over time (yes, inclinations can change over the course of the game).
+While this sounds like the ideal inclination for almost any pawn, this is actually the absolute worst inclination in the game as it will cause your Pawn to remain inactive until your Arisen is physically attacked.
+This is also the reason why so many pawns sit around doing nothing until the Arisen is attacked by enemies, because frequent use of the “Help!” and “Come!” command force this inclination over time (yes, inclinations can change over the course of the game).
 Please, please, please, do everyone a favor that rents out your pawn and avoid having your pawn set to Guardian.

 Nexus – Causes the pawn to protect other pawns at all cost.
 This is also a terrible inclination to have as your pawn will not actively attack other targets unless a fellow pawn is attacked first.
 Avoid this at all costs.

 Anyway, from this NPC you can purchase various elixirs associated with the inclination of your choice.
 What you’ll want to do is purchase 2 of the elixir you’d like as your pawn’s primary, and 1 of the elixir you’d like as their secondary inclination.
-Drink the 2 primary first and then the secondary.. that’s it.
+Drink the 2 primary first and then the secondary.
+That’s it.

-While this doesn’t permanently change your pawn’s inclination, it allows you to change it any time you wish.
-Your actions in-game have a long term effect on your pawn’s inclination and they can continue to change over time.
+While this doesn’t permanently change your pawn’s inclination, it allows you to change it anytime you wish.
+Your actions in-game have a long-term effect on your pawn’s inclination and they can continue to change over time.
 For instance, using the “come” command too often will cause your pawn to shift to a Guardian or Medicant role, which is why you see these as the most common inclinations on rented pawns.
 It’s so easy to do this in-game and most players don’t even know that something as simple as yelling “Help!” or “Come!” will eventually render their pawn completely useless.